 Main Project Capability & Focus Area

-Across 87 formal learning centers, the United States Marine Corps Training Command is challenged with training large numbers of Marines with limited instructors and time available.
-Instructors need learning strategies and tools to support and enhance the student learning experience while optimizing their use of time and resources.
-Furthermore, due to the need to prepare Marines for tomorrow’s increasingly uncertain, complex, and decentralized operating environment, an active, student-centered learning model is needed.
-Courses need to be designed and delivered in a way that is engaging, interactive, personalized, and increases efficiencies for instructor time.
+Across 87 formal learning centers, the United States Marine Corps Training Command has been challenged with training large numbers of Marines with limited instructors and time available.
+Instructors needed learning strategies and tools to support and enhance the student learning experience while optimizing their use of time and resources.
+Furthermore, due to the need to prepare Marines for tomorrow’s increasingly uncertain, complex, and decentralized operating environment, an active, student-centered learning model was needed.
+Courses needed to be designed and delivered in a way that is engaging, interactive, personalized, and increased efficiencies for instructor time.